 Heaps of goods and merchandise are stacked on makeshift stalls or just strewn on display mats laid on the ground.
-There were as many sellers, and a steady flow of patrons and bargain hunters streaming and weaving around selecting and picking the items they were after.
-I brought along the Lumix DMC-GH2 mounted with an M.Zuiko Digital 17mm 1:2.8 for the shoot.
+There were as many sellers, and a steady flow of patrons and bargain hunters streaming and weaving around, selecting and picking the items they were after.
+I brought along the Lumix DMC-GH2 mounted with an M.Zuiko Digital 17mm f/2.8 for the shoot.

 The smallish and compact Lumix DMC-GH2, a 2010 release by Panasonic, is neither conspicuous nor intimidating when lugged around or held up to the eye when shooting.
-As a single-lens shooter, the camera has served me well, even when used with my other lenses, and in the camera bag which also carries an ultra-compact as a support camera, the DMC-GH2 and lens are hardly a weight.
+As a single-lens shooter, the camera has served me well, even when used with my other lenses, and in the camera bag, which also carries an ultra-compact as a support camera, the DMC-GH2 and lens are hardly a burden.

-Though acknowledged for its advanced video capabilities (which I do not do), the camera's high-quality imaging functions and user-friendly design are very notable to enthusiasts looking for a low-cost entry into the genre.
+Though acknowledged for its advanced video capabilities (which I do not have), the camera's high-quality imaging functions and user-friendly design are very notable to enthusiasts looking for a low-cost entry into the genre.

 For a change, I trimmed the images to the '65:24' image aspect ratio to accentuate the 'wide-angle' nature of the lens.
 The format is reminiscent of the image format of the Hasselblad Xpan (and Fujifilm XT-1) 35mm film camera.